thegoldenmule/email-backup/README.md

 ebexporter.py
 =

-`ebexporter` is useful to compile all emails into a single `.mbox` file, which compresses nicely.
+`ebexporter` is useful to compile all emails into a single `.mbox` file.

 ![Usage](images/ebexporterUsage.png)

 The exporter accepts a directory output from `ebackup`, and compiles the messages into an ordered `Mailbox` file.
-It also outputs a compressed (zip) archive.

 How to install as scheduled task on Windows
 =